Skip to main content

 Direct primary care (DPC) is a model where patients pay a monthly or annual membership fee directly to the practice, without going through insurance for routine visits.
 Visits are longer, access is broader, and the practice is not pushed to see a patient every 15 minutes.

-You can keep continuity if you switch to a new private practice, especially one focused on long-term relationships.
+You can keep continuity if you switch to a new private practice, particularly one focused on long-term relationships.
 Bring your full record, share your story in detail at the first visit, and the new physician can pick up where the old one left off.

 Penn Primary Care offers an in-network, hospital-affiliated experience with a wide referral base.
 Fishtown Medicine offers a private, membership-based experience with much longer visits and direct access to one physician.
 The right choice depends on what you value more, network breadth or personalized depth.
+Location is not the deciding factor either way: Fishtown Medicine is virtual-first and comes to you, so you do not need to live near a specific office.

 Yes, you can keep your long-time specialists if you move to Fishtown Medicine.
 We coordinate with specialists across Penn, Jefferson, and Temple.
 Many of our members keep their cardiologist or endocrinologist and use us as their primary medical home.